 Digital content means data that is produced and supplied in digital form.
 This means you have certain rights in relation to anything you download or stream, including apps, software, ebooks, games or music.
-It can also be something online you have paid for, something given to you for free with a paid-for item and any content supplied on a physical medium, such as a CD or DVD.
+It can also be something online that you have paid for, something given to you for free with a paid-for item, or any content supplied on a physical medium, such as a CD or DVD.

 What if digital content is faulty?

 of satisfactory quality